Best omakase restaurants in Singapore

 Over at Mitsu Sushi Bar, in the bustling Duxton enclave, omakase sets start at $68++ for lunch.
 The Hamazake has five pieces of sashimi and eight sushi; moving up, there’s Shiokaze ($98++), with an added cooked dish, Uzushio ($148++), and Kuroshio ($188++)—this is left entirely to the chef’s discretion.

-Dinner prices start from $118++, with the most expensive omakase set at $298++.
-Their seafood is shipped a whopping five times weekly from Kyushu and Hokkaido.
+Dinner prices start from $118++ for the Hana, while the most expensive omakase set is priced at $298++ for the San.
+Their seafood is shipped a whopping five times weekly from Kyushu and Hokkaido, so you’re sure to enjoy the freshest ingredients in every visit.

 Address: 21 Duxton Road, Singapore 089487